VoiceXD made building chatbots easy. Debugging them was still painful.

 Retrospective

-Constraints are important.
+Constraints help shape design.
 The 16k token limit felt like a blocker, but it actually forced a better UX pattern (Scoped Selection) that made the tool more precise and useful for the end user.

-How to navigate ambiguity?
-Develop well-defined and informed hypotheses, and then validate them early through in-depth conversations with users, engineers and stakeholders.
+How to better navigate ambiguity.
+Form well-defined, informed hypotheses early, then validate them through in-depth conversations with users, engineers, and stakeholders.
+Every conversation converts an unknown into a decision.